rust-stuco/lectures/week4/slides.md

 let s3 = String::from("toe");
 ```

-To combine multiple strings, you can do this:
+To combine multiple strings, you can use multiple `+`'s:

 ```rust
 let s = s1 + "-" + &s2 + "-" + &s3;
 ```

-Or you can instead use the `format!` macro to do the same thing:
+Or you can use the `format!` macro:

 ```rust
 let s = format!("{}-{}-{}", s1, s2, s3);